baqtiste/KNN-swift/README.md

-# KNN-swift
+# K-Nearest Neighbors in Swift
-A simple implementation of the K Nearest Neighbors classifier in Swift
+A simple implementation of the k-nearest neighbors algorithm in Swift.